awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

 * How do you back up data?
 * How do you plan for disaster recovery (DR)?

 When this lab is completed, you will have created two S3 buckets in two different AWS regions.
 When a new object is put into one of them, it will be replicated to the other.
 Objects will be encrypted in both buckets.
-Objects will be replicated once -- no replication "looping" will occur.
+Objects will be replicated once -- replication "looping" is prevented.

 ![ReplicationOverview](Images/ReplicationOverview.jpg)

-This is a useful configuration for [multi-region strategies](#multi_region_strategy) that enable the workload to _failover_ from the primary to the secondary region (such as pilot light or warm standby).
+This is a useful configuration for [multi-region strategies](#multi_region_strategy) that enable the workload to _failover_ from the primary to the secondary region (such as _pilot light_ or _warm standby_).
 All objects that were added to the primary region S3 bucket are asynchronously replicated to the secondary region S3 bucket.
 After a failover, when the workload is running in what was the secondary region, new objects added to the bucket in this region are _also_ asynchronously replicated back to what was the primary region bucket.

-This is also useful for [multi-region active-active strategies](#multi_region_strategy) where both regions are actively used for read and write operations.
+This is also useful for [_multi-region active-active_](#multi_region_strategy) strategies where both regions are actively used for read and write operations.

 This bi-directional replication occurs automatically.
-Looping is eliminated with this configuration -- an object replicated from an S3 bucket in one region to another S3 bucket in the other AWS region will _not_ be re-replicated back to the original bucket.
+Looping is prevented with this configuration -- an object replicated from an S3 bucket in one region to another S3 bucket in the other AWS region will _not_ be re-replicated back to the original bucket.

 ## Table of Contents